EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Additional details

 We have provided the main results that evaluate the impact of using a model with significantly more parameters in the main part of the paper.
 Here we provide additional figures.
-Figure \ref{fig:mwn_plots_meta} shows the impact of variable number of meta parameters (number of hidden units in MWN).
-We can see the number of meta parameters does not significantly impact the memory usage or runtime.
+Figure \ref{fig:mwn_plots_meta} shows the impact of variable number of meta-parameters (number of hidden units in MWN).
+We can see the number of meta-parameters does not significantly impact the memory usage or runtime.
 This is likely because we use reverse-mode backpropagation that becomes more expensive with more model parameters and not hyperparameters \citep{Micaelli2019Zero-shotMatching}.
-Further, the number of meta parameters still remains small compared to the size of the model.
-Figure \ref{fig:mwn_plots_model_copies} shows a larger number of model copies does not lead to significantly increased memory consumption.
-This may be because we only keep the model weights in memory and not also many intermediate variables such as activations that are needed for backpropagation -- backpropagation is significantly more expensive in terms of memory than forward propagation \citep{Rajeswaran2019Meta-learningGradients}.
+Further, the number of meta-parameters still remains small compared to the size of the model.
+Figure \ref{fig:mwn_plots_model_copies} shows the number of model copies does not lead to increased memory consumption, perhaps because we only keep the model weights in memory and not also many intermediate variables like activations that are needed for backpropagation -- backpropagation is significantly more expensive in terms of memory than forward propagation \citep{Rajeswaran2019Meta-learningGradients}.
 The runtime increases slightly with additional model copies, which comes from the need to calculate additional forward propagations.